 This post contains affiliate links.

 “Give thanks” appears over 70 times in the Bible, and many verses are exactly the same as the one above.
 I think there’s a reason this command is repeated so often throughout scripture.
-Our hearts naturally become dissatisfied with life.
+Our hearts naturally become dissatisfied.
 As we dwell on difficult circumstances, relational conflict, and even the massive problems of this world, we can quickly forget to focus on the beauty and blessings of life.

 Thanksgiving Gratitude Pumpkin Craft